Custom API Action

 Number

 Headers A detailed context for the status code, unrelated to the output body.
-Response headers are dependent on your selected HTTP request option.
-Note that not all headers are response headers.
-This will usually be a replica of the example below.
+Response headers depend on your selected HTTP request option.
+Not all headers are response headers.
 Object

 Body Data returned from your selected HTTP request (for example, the data from a GET request).
 Object